 We explore the option for modular carbon capture-equipped data centers.
 These easy-to-place modular data centers collects CO2 directly from the air that we use to cool the ASICs with.
 The first carbon capture unit we may be prototyping, subject to government grants, is expected to capture 2460kg of CO2 per day.
 Indirectly replacing 36,000 trees or taking 225 cars off the road.

-8. CO2 Crypto project linked to tree planting:
+8. CO2 blockchain project linked to tree planting:

 Harmonychain explores a CO2 Asset Backed Token, being the first in the world to register a CO2 contract on the Ethereum blockchain on 2017-09-06.
 We are planning a forest project where CO2 will be directly linked to sustainable tree planting to harvest and capture CO2.